-- Dr Lan Weiguang will, upon the re-election as Director of the Company, remain as a Non-Independent Non-Executive Chairman of the Company and a member of Audit Committee, Remuneration Committee and Nominating Committee, and will be considered non-independent. - (ii) Ordinary Resolution 5, if passed, will empower the Directors of the Company, effective until the conclusion of the next Annual General Meeting of the Company, to issue shares and convertible securities in the Company.
+- Mr Lan Yihong will, upon re-election as a Director of the Company, remain as an Executive Director and Finance Director of the Company.
+Please refer to page 15 of the Corporate Governance Report in the Annual Report for the detailed information as required pursuant to Rule 720(6) of the Listing Manual of the SGX-ST. - Ordinary Resolution 5, if passed, will empower the Directors of the Company, effective until the conclusion of the next Annual General Meeting of the Company, to issue shares and convertible securities in the Company.
 The aggregate number of shares (including any shares issued pursuant to the convertible securities) which the Directors may issue under this Resolution, up to a number not exceeding, in total, fifty per centum (50%) of the Company's total number of issued shares excluding treasury shares and subsidiary holdings.
 For issues of shares other than on a pro rata basis to shareholders, the aggregate number of shares to be issued up to twenty per centum (20%) of Company's total number of issued shares excluding treasury shares and subsidiary holdings.
 This authority will, unless previously revoked or varied at a general meeting, expire at the next Annual General Meeting of the Company or the date by which the next Annual General Meeting of the Company is required by law to be held, whichever is earlier.
 However, notwithstanding the cessation of this authority, the Directors are empowered to issue shares pursuant to any Instrument made or granted under this authority.

-- 1. A Member of the Company (other than a Relevant Intermediary) entitled to attend and vote at the Annual General Meeting (the "Meeting") is entitled to appoint not more than two proxies to attend and vote in his/her stead.
-A proxy need not be a Member of the Company. - 2.
-Where a member appoints more than one proxy, the appointments shall be invalid unless he specifies the proportion of his holding (expressed as a percentage of the whole) to be represented by each proxy. - 3.
-A Relevant Intermediary may appoint more than two proxies, but each proxy must be appointed to exercise the rights attached to a different share or shares held by him (which number and class of shares shall be specified). - 4.
-The instrument appointing a proxy or proxies must be under the hand of the appointor or of his attorney duly authorised in writing.
-Where the instrument appointing a proxy or proxies is executed by a corporation, it must be executed either under its common seal or under the hand of its attorney or a duly authorised officer.
+- A Member of the Company (other than a Relevant Intermediary\) entitled to attend and vote at the Annual General Meeting (the "Meeting") is entitled to appoint not more than two proxies to attend and vote in his/her stead.
+A proxy need not be a Member of the Company. - Where a member appoints more than one proxy, the appointments shall be invalid unless he specifies the proportion of his holding (expressed as a percentage of the whole) to be represented by each proxy. - 3.
+A Relevant Intermediary may appoint more than two proxies, but each proxy must be appointed to exercise the rights attached to a different share or shares held by him (which number and class of shares shall be specified). - The instrument appointing a proxy or proxies must be under the hand of the appointor or of his attorney duly authorised in writing.
+Where the instrument appointing a proxy or proxies is executed by a corporation, it must be executed either under its common seal or under the hand of its attorney or a duly authorised officer. - 5.
+An investor who buys shares using Central Provident Fund Investment Scheme ("CPF Investor") and/or Supplementary Retirement Scheme ("SRS Investor") (as may be applicable) may attend and cast his vote(s) at the Meeting in person.
+CPF and SRS Investors who are unable to attend the Meeting but would like to vote, may inform their CPF and/or SRS Approved Nominees to appoint the Chairman of the Meeting to act as their proxy, in which case, the CPF and SRS Investors shall be precluded from attending the Meetina - The instrument appointing a proxy or proxies must be deposited at the Share Registrar business office at 80 Robinson Road, #11-02, Singapore 068898, not less than 48 hours before the time appointed for holding the Meeting.